Bhav-Hub/HashCode12-AreYouThere/README.md

 ## Note
+(March 2023)
-This project was built in 24 hours during a college hackathon by 3 second-year students.
+This project was built in 24 hours during a college hackathon by second-year students.
 Supports Hindi language learning only

 To integrate another language: